essha-jha/product-management-portfolio/README.md

 ---

 ## 🔹 Resume

-My resume outlines:
+My resume highlights:

-* My professional journey across data, engineering, and product-adjacent roles
-* Increasing ownership of product responsibilities
+- Hands-on experience across Product Management, software engineering, and QA, with a strong foundation in building and improving digital products
+- Ownership of product features such as vendor verification workflows, admin dashboards, onboarding flows, and UX improvements across web and mobile
+- Practical PM skills including requirement gathering, sprint planning, backlog prioritization, and cross-functional collaboration using Jira and ClickUp
-* Tools and skills that support strong collaboration with engineering and design teams
+- Strong technical and data background (SQL, Analytics, Azure, Power BI) to support data-informed product decisions and effective collaboration with engineering teams

-👉 Available in **Resume/** folder.
+👉 Available in the Resume/ folder.

 ---